The interview with your international student is likely to be the most important and informative part of the student’s application process.

 Similarly, we provide the passport photo of the student to verify that the student you are meeting in person or online is the same person that is applying to your school.
 Hiring someone else to sit through an interview for them is not an overly common practice, but it’s not at all unheard of either, so it’s best to be prepared.

-For information about how to conduct the interview, be sure to read our next post in the series released next week!
+For information about how to conduct the interview, be sure to read our next post in the series: “How to Interview International and Exchange Students”.

 Latest posts by Tyler Foote (see all)

-- How to Prepare for International Student Interviews - February 16, 2017
+- Sample Questions for International and Exchange Student Interviews - March 6, 2017